Xanxi-Amiga/XACP-V1/applications/games/ZZRastan/README.md

 ## Requirements

 - Amiga with MNT ZZ9000.
-- Matching XACP-compatible ZZ9000 firmware and `zz9000.card`.
+- Matching XACP-compatible ZZ9000 firmware (XX19 or later version) and `zz9000.card`.
 - Picasso96 / RTG.
 - AHI.
 - A legal dump of a supported Rastan arcade ROM set.